revers3everything/hackthelan/README.md

 # HackTheLan 🛠️
 ![alt text](tool.png)

 **HackTheLan** is an all-in-one automated offensive toolkit designed for **pentesters and red teamers** who need to perform **on-site LAN/WLAN attacks and network reconnaissance** efficiently.
 Built mainly with **Python and Scapy**, this tool brings together multiple attack and discovery capabilities in a single interface.
+Also this tool include SilentBridge that allow you to bypass NAC controls 802.1x to access to the Network.

 ---